 - The VPN configuration window will open on the VPN tab.
 Under the Authentication heading update the Type to Password.

-- Enter your IVPN username (starts with 'ivpn') and password.
+- Enter your account ID that begins with letters 'ivpn' and any password.

 - Click on the Network Manager icon in the toolbar and select the newly configured server under VPN Connections.